quantummaid/quantummaid/documentation/_index.md

 ## Quick Start
 This documentation gives an in-depth explanation on all of QuantumMaid's features.

-For an easy start with QuantumMaid, the [15 Minute Tutorial](https://github.com/quantummaid/quantummaid-tutorials/blob/master/basic-tutorial/README.md) might be the best option.
+For an easy start with QuantumMaid, the
+<a href="https://github.com/quantummaid/quantummaid-tutorials/blob/master/basic-tutorial/README.md" target="_blank">15 Minute Tutorial</a>
+might be the best option.

-More advanced tutorials can be found [here](https://github.com/quantummaid/quantummaid-tutorials).
+More tutorials can be found
+<a href="https://github.com/quantummaid/quantummaid-tutorials" target="_blank">here</a>.